 How do I manage my child’s usage at home?

 BYODD is a partnership between school and home.
 Ultimately the parents are the administrator and the device may be used at home in whatever capacity the parents see fit.
 BYODD is built upon trust and responsibility at home and school.
 At school, there is an Acceptable Use Policy.
 At home, it is the parent’s responsibility to set the parameters of acceptable use that they are comfortable with.
-If parents have a concern about a school-related task being done at home, then they should talk to their child’s teacher.
+If parents have a concern about a school-related task being done at home, then please talk with your child’s teacher.

 How will my child identify their device?

-The use of personalised computer covers, name labels, stickers and other identifying marks and the personalised Google Classroom logon page will identify your child’s device by simply opening the screen.
+The use of personalised computer covers, name labels, stickers and other identifying marks and the personalised Google Classroom login page will identify your child’s device by simply opening the screen.

 How safe is online collaboration?

 Do I need virus protection?

 No. Google Workspace for Education is highly protected.
 The school will advise you if there is any change in regard to this.
 Google states that they provide 24/7 support.
 Virus protection is built in, and the operating system stays up to date automatically.